revbayes/revbayes.github.io/tutorials/convergence/index.md

 We are currently still evaluating the choice of $\alpha$ on the power and false-discovery rate to detect failure of convergence.

-{% subsubsection Split Frequncies %}
+{% subsubsection Split Frequencies %}

 To date, the most often test to assess convergence of split frequencies is the *average standard deviation of split frequencies* (ASDSF) {% cite Nylander2008 %}.
 The frequency of each split is computed for two separate MCMC runs and the difference between the two split frequency estimates is used.
 The ASDSF is problematic for two reasons: (1) for large trees with many splits that have posterior probabilities close to 0.0 or 1.0 will overwhelm the ASDSF and hence even a single split that is present in all samples in run 1 (thus a posterior probability of 1.0) and is never present in any sample in run 2 (thus a posterior probability of 0.0) might not be detected, and (2) the expected difference in split frequency depends on the true split frequency (see Figure {% ref difference_split_frequencies %}).